One of the most common questions people ask us on Instagram (@sprintercampervans) is how much does a Sprinter van conversion cost?

 It’s worth having in mind that the function of a countertop and flooring is pretty similar, whether you spent $50 or $500 on them, but if you want a more attractive, lighter-weight, waterproof finish then perhaps you’ll end up spending more than if you just want some vinyl flooring and don’t particularly need it to look like a premium hardwood floor.

-If you aren’t too bothered by the aesthetics because a greater concern is keeping your overall van conversion cost down, then you can save lots of money on your van build cost if you’re happy to spend the time shopping around for discounted end-of-roll flooring, waiting for sales on fittings such as your sink and faucet, looking for wood off-cuts at your local lumber yard, and sourcing reclaimed wood (which may actually end up looking awesome anyway).
+If you aren’t too bothered by the aesthetics because a greater concern is keeping your overall van conversion cost down, then you can save lots of money on your camper van’s total cost if you’re happy to spend the time shopping around for discounted end-of-roll flooring, waiting for sales on fittings such as your sink and faucet, looking for wood off-cuts at your local lumber yard, and sourcing reclaimed wood (which may actually end up looking awesome anyway).

 Are you going to do a DIY van conversion or work with a professional van conversion company?

-Generally, a DIY van conversion cost will be signficantly less expensive than if you are considering paying someone else to convert your Sprinter van for you.
+Generally, a DIY van conversion cost will be signficantly less expensive than if you are considering paying someone else to convert your Sprinter van into a camper.

 However, perhaps you don’t have the time or interest in doing some (or all) aspects of your Sprinter van build, and would rather work with a professional van conversion company who can take your campervan dream and turn it into reality for you.
 If that’s the case, then expect to pay more for your finished Sprinter van build.

-Doing a Cheap Sprinter van conversion on a tiny budget: How can a van conversion cost under $5k?
+Doing a DIY van build on a tiny budget: How can a camper van conversion cost under $5k?

 Also, this all assumes you do all of the work yourself or have nice friends who will help you out for free – and that you already own or have access to the tools you need to do a van conversion, so you don’t have to go out and buy them first.